 On the spot fines of $550 can be issued.

 Penalties for non compliance with pool safety regulations can be $5500 in some cases.

 Do you have to register your pool in QLD?

 Swimming pools must be registered in Australia.

-Pool owners can do this online by completing the QBCC Swimming Pool Registration Form.
+Home owners can enter their pool in the QLD pool safety register by completing the QBCC Swimming Pool Registration Form online.

 If you prefer, you can pay a fee to your local council and they will register it on your behalf.

 How can I prepare for a pool safety inspection in QLD?

 Please see our QLD checklist - This checklist can help you be familiarise yourself with what the pool safety inspector will be looking for and you can see if your property meets the standards.